Carnagion/jabberwock/README.md

 # Jabberwock

 **Jabberwock** is a simple static site generator written entirely in Rust.
-It uses [Hatter](https://github.com/xvxx/hatter) as its templating language, and aims to be highly configurable and extendable using file pattern-based rules and Hatter's API.
+It uses [Hatter](https://github.com/xvxx/hatter) as its templating language, and aims to be highly configurable and modular using a system similar to that of [Metalsmith](https://github.com/metalsmith/metalsmith).

-At its very core, **Jabberwock** simply takes Hatter files from an input directory, transpiles them into HTML files, and writes the results to an output directory.

-Additionally, a few other useful features such as transpiling markdown, including templates, and loading variables from TOML files are also included.
-Since **Jabberwock** is designed to be as minimal as possible, these features can be disabled if desired.

 # Installation